shirtsgroup/physical_validation/joss/paper.md

 The first level is the end user level.
-`physical_validation` allows users to test their simulation results for a number of deviations from physical assumptions such as the distribution of the kinetic energy, the equipartition of kinetic energy througout the system, the sampling of the correct ensemble in the configurational quantities, and the precision of the integrator.
+`physical_validation` allows users to test their simulation results for a number of deviations from physical assumptions such as the distribution of the kinetic energy, the equipartition of kinetic energy throughout the system, the sampling of the correct ensemble in the configurational quantities, and the precision of the integrator.
 The combination of these tests allow to cover a wide range of potential